Tysonpower/starlinkstatus/README.md

 ## WARNING
 This will use quite a lot of traffic!
 With the new Datacaps you maybe want to increase the time between test to 1h or more!
+Each test can use up to ~500Mb of Data, so a test every 15min could use up to 48gb/Day!

 ### About